Ruins of Adventure

 - All wounds that could leave a scar will never do so when healed by a cleric of Sune.

-- Protection spells cast by a Sunite have double the normal spell duration.
+- Spells of the Charm sphere cast by a Sunite have double the normal spell duration.

 - When initially entering melee, a cleric of Sune must make a saving throw vs. paralyzation or suffer a -2 to all rolls due to attempts to protect his face from harm.